fnalways/terminus-docs/docs/overview/introduction/what-is-terminus.md

 Terminus's mission is to "let people own their data again".

+Terminus (used interchangeably with Terminus OS) is a free, self-hosted operating system built on Kubernetes.
+It converts your edge device into a powerful home cloud, providing powerful cloud computing capabilities while maintaining ease of use and privacy.
+By securely storing your data and accessing your self-hosted services from anywhere via Terminus OS, you gain complete control over your digital life.

+Terminus is dedicated to advancing technological and AI equality by democratizing capabilities previously accessible only to large companies, making them available to every user.

-It provides a next-generation decentralized Internet framework based on the Blockchain-Edge-Client [(BEC)](./bec.md) architecture, consisting of three core components and a series of protocols.
+Terminus consists of three core components and a series of protocols.

 ## Core components

-- [**Snowinning Protocol**](../snowinning/overview.md): An identity and reputation protocol that adheres to W3C standards.
-It is user-owned and based on blockchain smart contracts.
+- [**Snowinning Protocol**](../../developer/contribute/snowinning/overview): A decentralized identity and credit system which provides a framework for secure, trustless exchanges of information and value.
-- [**Terminus OS**](../terminus/overview.md): A cloud-native, source-available operating system based on Kubernetes enhancements, running on user-owned edge devices.
+- [**Terminus OS**](../terminus/overview.md): A cloud-native, source-available operating system based on Kubernetes, running on user-owned edge devices.
-- [**TermiPass**](../../how-to/termipass/overview.md): A client software that assists users manage on-chain identities and edge devices.
+- [**TermiPass**](../../how-to/termipass/overview.md): A client software that securely bridges users to their Terminus systems across devices.

 ## Protocols

-We believe that in the future decentralized world, platforms may no longer exist but protocols will remain forever.
-In addition to Snowinning Protocol, we also provide three protocol prototypes:
+In the future decentralized world, platforms may no longer exist, but protocols will remain.
+In addition to the Snowinning Protocol, we provide three protocol prototypes that back the Terminus ecosystem:

 - [**Otmoic Protocol**](../protocol/otmoic.md): A protocol based on Request For Quote (RFQ) and on-chain reputation to provide prices and exchange values for public goods.
 - [**Market Protocol**](../protocol/market.md): A permissionless app distribution protocol that eliminates the need for stringent reviews and commissions by intermediaries like Apple.
 - [**Recommend Protocol**](../protocol/recommend.md): A decentralized and privacy-protecting information distribution protocol designed to free you from the information bubble.

-Terminus derives its name from Isaac Asimov's book *Foundation*.
-In the story, Terminus is a planet at the edge of the galaxy where scientists compile the *Encyclopedia* to record all human knowledge from the past thousand years.
-This aligns with our vision: **allowing every individual, family, and business to document their unique journey through their own Terminus in the future**.

 ## Use Cases

-- **Self-Hosted**

-  We aim to make Terminus a one-stop self-hosted solution.

-  For the past two years, we have drawn inspiration from the [`/r/SelfHosted/`](https://www.reddit.com/r/selfhosted/) community.
-Terminus is our gift to you, born from this inspiration.

-- **Local AI**

-  In an era where privacy is increasingly valued, the [AI Framework](../terminus/ai.md) provided by Terminus helps users build local agents without needing to write code.

-  By integrating with local data and applications, we hope that Terminus can become users' second brain in the future.

-- **Decentralized Social Media**
+- **Self-Hosted**: Terminus OS serves as a one-stop self-hosted solution where users can host and manage their data, operations, and digital life effectively, with full data ownership.

+- **Local AI**: With the [AI Framework](../terminus/ai.md) provided by Terminus, users can host and run world-class open-source AI models locally, including large language models, image generation, and speech recognition.
+This allows the capability to create custom AI assistants that integrate seamlessly with  personal data and applications, all while ensuring enhanced privacy and control.

+- **Personal data repository**: Securely store, sync, and manage your photos, documents, and important files in a unified storage and access anywhere.

+- **Self-hosted workspace**: Create a free, powerful workspace for your team or family with open source selfhosted alternatives.

+- **Private media server**: Host your own streaming services with your personal media collections.

+- **Smart Home Hub**: Create a central control point for your IoT devices and home automation.

-  Users can install applications like Mastodon, Ghost, and WordPress on Terminus with a single click.
-This allows them to build their personal brand and interact directly with others without the risk of being banned or paying platform commissions.
+- **User-owned decentralized social media**: Easily install decentralized social media apps such as Mastodon, Ghost, and WordPress on Terminus OS, allowing you to build a personal brand without the risk of being banned or paying platform commissions.

-- **DePin**

-  Terminus offers comprehensive management of clusters, from computing and storage to networking.
-Projects can develop mining programs on Terminus, enabling users to share idle physical resources with the network and earn rewards.

-  Although finding an effective proof of work in the physical world is challenging, we firmly believe that through the combination of [Snowinning Protocol](../snowinning/overview.md) and [Otmoic Protocol](../protocol/otmoic.md), Terminus will create a DePin network that users rely on daily.